 - How are people accustomed to buying your product or service?
 Is there an opportunity for customers to purchase through a new channel?

-The third P of a marketing mix is price—how much your product or service costs.
-This one is pretty self explanatory, and largely depends on your competitors, demand, cost to produce the product, and what consumers are willing to spend, to name a few.
+The third part of a marketing mix is price—how much your product or service costs.
+This one is pretty self explanatory, and largely depends on your competitors, demand, cost to produce the product, and what consumers are willing to spend, among other things.
 From subscription models to one-time purchases, there are also plenty of pricing models to consider.
 Here are a few questions to think about when it comes to pricing:

 - What’s the value of the product to the consumer?